Honors Leadership Studies

 In these uncertain economic times, you need to find a way to stand out from the crowd in the job market.
 The Leadership Program within the Institute for Honors, Leadership, and International Studies (IHLIS) can give you that extra competitive edge.

 While you are learning, you can earn scholarship money while at Hinds.
-You will also be competitive for sizeable merit-based scholarships when you transfer to four-year colleges and universities which recognize the valued-added benefit of this program.
+You will also be competitive for sizeable merit-based scholarships when you transfer to four-year colleges and universities which recognize the value-added benefit of this program.

 To join the Leadership Program, you must have an ACT score of 25 and/or a 3.0 college G.P.A.
 To apply, you must visit the Honors Center on the second floor of the Raymond Campus Administration Building to complete the Honors Program application and to set up an interview with the Director of the Honors Program.